presentcho/Longitudinal-DISR/README.md

 ```

 ## Code for simulation studies in the paper

+Code example for the result of global method in Table 1 in the simulation studies: **

 Code example for the result of global method in Table 2 in the simulation studies: *global_simu.R*